Chalarangelo/30-seconds-of-code/snippets/find_keys.md

 tags: dictionary,intermediate
 ---

-Returns all keys in the provided dictionary that have the given value.
+Finds all keys in the provided dictionary that have the given value.

 - Use `dictionary.items()`, a generator and `list()` to return all keys that have a value equal to `val`.